QasimKhan5x/coursera-guided-projects/crime-geovisualization/README.md

 # Geovisualization of Crime in Boston area
-Use of Folium and Seaborn to visualize in each district of Boston on a map
+Use of Folium and Seaborn to visualize crime in each district of Boston on a map